team-plain/example-nextjs-floating-form/README.md

 This example mainly consists of one [Next.js API Route](https://nextjs.org/docs/api-routes/introduction) (`/api/contact-form.tsx`) which calls the Plain API to:

-- Create the customer within Plain of they don't exist
+- Create the customer within Plain if they don't exist
 - Create a Custom Timeline Entry with the contents of the contact form
 - Moves the customer to the "Waiting for Help" queue